 The city of Cairns in Queensland is a popular tourist destination for international and local visitors.
 As the gateway to the famous Great Barrier Reef, one of the natural wonders of the world, it’s easy to see why Cairns consistently ranks among the best places to visit in Australia.

-Must-see attractions include day trips to explore the wonders of the Great Barrier Reef, where you can snorkel or scuba dive, admire the natural beauty of the coral reef and marine life on a bottom boat drink, or just relax on the nearby islands of Fitzroy or Green Island.
+Must-see attractions include day trips to explore the wonders of the Great Barrier Reef, where you can snorkel, snorkel, admire the natural beauty of the coral reef and marine life on a bottom boat drink, or just relax on the nearby islands of Fitzroy or Green Island.

 To make the most of your visit, plan to stay a week as there is so much to do in Cairns.